Randy Arozarena Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 12th-ranked team ERA across all league pitching staffs (3.96).
+- The Mariners' 3.94 team ERA ranks 10th across all league pitching staffs.

-- The Mariners give up the fifth-fewest home runs in baseball (82 total, one per game).
+- The Mariners surrender the fifth-fewest home runs in baseball (83 total, one per game).

-- The righty's most recent appearance was on Sunday against the Baltimore Orioles, when he threw 6 1/3 innings, surrendering two earned runs while allowing six hits.
+- His most recent appearance came on Tuesday against the Washington Nationals, when the righty went seven innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.